sleeptoken/zettelkasten/Remote Thought/crawling a website.md

 Source: #CTF

-if directory busting and subdirectory discovery doesn't show anything interesting then try this
+If directory busting and subdirectory discovery doesn't show anything interesting then try this
 ### Gospider

 ```sh